kuhn-ruess/cmdbsyncer-docs/docs/vmware/index.md

 The VMware plugin connects to a vCenter and can:

-- **Inventorize** virtual machines into the Syncer (power state, guest OS, resource pool, ESXi host, VMware Tools version, CPU/memory, network cards, virtual disks, IDE/SCSI controllers, datastores, networks and existing custom attributes).
+- **Inventorize VM hardware** into the Syncer (power state, guest OS, resource pool, ESXi host, VMware Tools version, CPU/memory, network cards, virtual disks, IDE/SCSI controllers, datastores, networks).
+- **Inventorize Custom Attributes** – the VMs' own vCenter Custom Attributes.
 - **Export Custom Attributes** back to the VMs, driven by the Syncer rules.

 ## Setup